-When judging the relative toxicity of CBD, therefore, it’s necessary to consider the concentration at which CBD is considered to be toxic and compare this toxicity threshold to similar substances.
-While this information is hardly definitive, preliminary lab studies have shown that CBD appears to exert toxic effects in humans at concentrations of 20,000mg and above.
+To judge the relative toxicity of CBD, therefore, it’s necessary to compare the concentration at which CBD is believed to be toxic with the toxicity threshold to similar substances.
+While hardly definitive, preliminary lab studies indicate that CBD may exert toxic effects in humans at concentrations of 20,000mg and above.

-So, is CBD toxic?
-Hardly.
-Reaching the toxicity threshold for CBD appears to be nearly impossible, and studies indicate that doses of up to 1,500mg of CBD are well-tolerated in human subjects.
+Reaching the toxicity threshold for CBD appears to be nearly impossible, and studies indicate that doses up to 1,500mg CBD are well-tolerated in human subjects.
 Turning CBD into a toxic substance by ingesting more than 20,000mg of this cannabinoid would require nearly superhuman feats of dedication and incredible economic expenditure.

 Can you overdose on CBD?

 We’ve established that CBD can only become toxic under the most extreme and absurd circumstances.
 Can you still take too much CBD, however, even if you don’t take enough to make this cannabinoid toxic?

 Even without using more than 20g of this cannabinoid in a single day, your body may react negatively to extremely large doses of CBD.
 According to the available scientific evidence, however, using toxic concentrations of this cannabinoid will not result in the severe symptoms that are commonly associated with overdose.